 Here’s a short video to show you what a lovely time we had, with the pool all to ourselves.

-A lovely amenity kit in our bathroom included a calming spray for our pillows and a gel eye mask.
+In our bathroom, there was a lovely amenity kit which included a calming spray for our pillows and a gel eye mask.
 I’m not sure if this is standard in every room, but it was certainly a welcome gesture.